-- e.
+e.
 Consistent with Tax Credit Accountability Act.
 Under the provisions of the Tax Credit Accountability Act (R.S.Mo.
-135.800-135.830), all developers/applicants must complete all necessary forms and reporting requirements during the reservation process, the allocation process, and for a period of three (3) years following the issuance of State LIHTC by MHDC.
-All developers must complete the most recent Missouri and IRS Form 8821 as a consideration for the allocation of the State LIHTC.
+Mo.
+Rev. Stat. § 135.800-135.830), all developers/applicants must complete all necessary forms and reporting requirements during the reservation process, the allocation process, and for a period of three (3) years following the issuance of State LIHTC by MHDC.
+All developers, general partners/members, and key principals must complete the most recent Missouri and IRS Form 8821 as a consideration for the allocation of the State LIHTC.
 MHDC will obtain tax clearance for the developer/applicant from the Missouri Department of Revenue at the time of application.
-Should the developer, general partner, or any key principal be found to have outstanding tax liens or delinquent taxes, for federal or state taxes, the related application may be rejected. - 2.
-Threshold Documents.
+Should the developer, general partner, or any key principal be found to have outstanding tax liens or delinquent taxes, for federal or state taxes, the related application may be rejected.

+2. Threshold Documents.

 All threshold documents must be complete, fully-executed, and submitted by the application deadline.
-An exact list of documents can be found on the MHDC FIN-125.
+An exact list of all application documents can be found on the MHDC FIN-125.
 A missing threshold document may result in an application being eliminated from consideration.
-Below is a list of the threshold document categories ("Threshold Documents"), some of which require multiple documents.
-The required Threshold Document categories are: - a.
+Below is a list of the required threshold document categories ("Threshold Documents"), some of which require multiple documents.
+The required Threshold Document categories are:

+a.
 Executed FIN-100.
-A completed and executed FIN-100 with appropriate certifications and elections made. - b.
+A completed and executed FIN-100 with appropriate certifications and elections made.

+- b.
 Application Fee.
 Application fee must be paid through provided payment link by the applicable NOFA deadline.
 A payment returned for any reason will result in that application being rejected. - c.
 Development Questionnaire.
 The current version of the Development Questionnaire must be provided.
-An incomplete questionnaire may result in the application being eliminated from consideration. - d.
+An incomplete questionnaire may result in the application being eliminated from consideration. - e.d.
+Market Study.
+A market study meeting MHDC requirements and dated within six (6) months of the application due date.
+The market study must be prepared by an experienced market analyst on MHDC's approved provider list (not an affiliated company).
+See the Market Study Guidelines and Market Study Standards for Rental Housing Developments (MHDC Form 1300) for further guidance.
+Waivers requesting a submission of the Market Study after the application deadline will not be granted. - d.e.
 Financing Commitments.
-Commitments for all non-MHDC financing sources, including commitments for all tax credit equity to be utilized. - e.
+Commitments for all non-MHDC financing sources, including commitments for all tax credit equity to be utilized. - e.f.
 Local Jurisdiction Contact Verification.
-Evidence that the Chief Executive of the local jurisdiction has been contacted. - 3.
-Secondary Documentation Review.
+Evidence that the Chief Executive of the local jurisdiction has been contacted.

+3. Secondary Documentation Review.

 Secondary documentation must be submitted by the application deadline for an application to receive consideration.
 The FIN-125 contains an exact list and explanation of the required documentation.
-If five (5) or more secondary review documents are missing or are incomplete at the time the application is submitted, the application will be rejected.
+If five (5) or more secondary review documents are missing or are incomplete at the time the application is submitted, the application willmay be rejected.
 If four (4) or fewer secondary documents are missing or are incomplete at the time the application is submitted, the applicant will be notified in writing of deficient items and a date by which deficiencies must be cured ("Cure Date").
-If the requested documents are not received by the Cure Date, the application will be rejected.
+If the requested documents are not received by the Cure Date, the application willmay be rejected.
 Below is a list of the secondary documentation categories ("Secondary Documents"), some of which require multiple documents.
 MHDC has the right in its sole discretion to reject or cure any application.
-The Secondary Document categories include but are not limited to: - a.
-Economic Impact to Missouri.
-The applicant should provide information and data within the FIN-100 concerning the economic impact of the proposed development.
-At a minimum, the applicant should provide the following: - i.
-A description of the proposed services that will be performed and/or the proposed products that will be provided by Missourians;
+The Secondary Document categories include but are not limited to Below is a list of the secondary documentation categories, some of which require multiple documents: